-The Company's financial instrument consist of cash, accounts receivable, deposits, marketable securities, accounts payable, other current liabilities, and long-term debt.
+The Company's financial instrument consist of cash, accounts receivable, deposits on investments, accounts payable, amounts due from and to related parties, notes receivable, and convertible notes receivable.

 The Company's cash and marketable securities are measured at fair value under the fair value hierarchy based on level one quoted prices in active markets for identical assets or liabilities.
-The Company's accounts receivable, accounts payable, and other current liabilities, have amortized costs that approximate their fair value due to their short terms to maturity.
+The Company's accounts receivable, accounts payable, and other liabilities, have amortized costs that approximate their fair value due to their short terms to maturity.
 The Company's long-term debt is measured at amortized cost, which approximates fair value.